 Diode 1, R_2 , and diode 2 complete a series circuit fed by the secondary of the transformer T. The two diodes are connected in series so that they conduct on the same rf half-cycle.
 The rectified current through R_2 causes a negative voltage to appear at the plate of diode 1.
 Because C_6 is large, this negative voltage at the plate of diode 1 remains constant even at the lowest audio frequencies to be reproduced.
-The rectified voltage across C_3 is proportional to the voltage across diode 1, and the rectified voltage across the two diodes differ according to the instantaneous frequency of the carrier, the voltages across C_3 and C_4 differ proportionately, the voltage across C_3 being the larger of the two voltages at carrier frequencies below the intermediate frequency.
-These voltages across C_3 and C_4 are additive and their sum is fixed by the constant voltage across C{θ} .
+The rectified voltage across C_3 is proportional to the voltage across diode 1, and the rectified voltage across C_4 is proportional to the voltage across diode 2.
+Since the voltages across the two diodes differ according to the instantaneous frequency of the carrier, the voltages across C_3 and C_4 differ proportionately, the voltage across C_3 being the larger of the two voltages at carrier frequencies below the intermediate frequency and the smaller at frequencies above the intermediate frequency.
+These voltages across C_3 and C_4 are additive and their sum is fixed by the constant voltage across C_6 .
 Therefore, while the ratio of these voltages varies at an audio rate, their sum is always constant.
 The voltage across C_4 varies at an audio rate when a frequency-modulated rf carrier is applied to the ratio detector; this audio voltage is extracted and fed to the audio amplifier.
 For a complete circuit utilizing this type of detector, refer to the CIRCUIT SECTION.